 Holiday in the Park at Six Flags Over Georgia (November 24, 2019–January 5, 2020)

 There are many reasons to spend the most wonderful time of year at the Six Flags Over Georgia.
 First, its annual holiday festival Holiday in the Park features more than one million LED lights.
 With dozens of Christmas trees, you will not find a more magical atmosphere elsewhere in Georgia.
-Visitors of all ages can enjoy thousands of sparkling lights, performances and shows, tasty culinary treats and a meeting with Santa Claus.
+Visitors of all ages can enjoy thousands of sparkling lights, performances and shows, tasty culinary treats, and a meeting with Santa Claus.
 Enjoy the park's most popular rides like Goliath, as well as the historic Riverview Carousel, and the swinging Pandemonium, the tallest in the Southeast.
 Main Street Christmas experience features a beautiful canopy with 100,000 lights, snow machines and a huge Christmas tree in front of the main gates.
-You can marvel all this beauty from the top of the coaster!
+You can marvel all this beauty from the top of the rollercoaster!

 Stone Mountain Christmas at Stone Mountain Park (November 16, 2019–January 5, 2020)

 Stone Mountain Christmas guarantees the best holiday memories and the magic of Christmas to all visitors of Christmas village at Stone Mountain Park.
-Enjoy the warm glow of over two million colorful lights, sip a hot chocolate, listen to live festive music, and watch your favorite holiday characters.
+Enjoy the warm glow of over two million colorful lights, sip hot chocolate, listen to festive live music, and watch your favorite holiday characters.
 You can enjoy park attractions such as Summit Skyride, Scenic Railroad, watch spectacular shows, and visit Santa as well as Rudolph the Red-Nosed Reindeer, Bumble and Clarice.
 Attend the Snow Angel Christmas Parade and watch A Wish For Snow, the fascinating story of the Snow Angel, Angelina.
 Visitors can also stop by the nightly Enchanted Tree Lighting Ceremony and the Snowfall Celebration Finale.
 Other shows are Christmas In the City and A Christmas Carol, a new take on Charles Dickens’ classic.

 Lights of Life, Life University (November 28–December 31, 2019)

 Life University in Marietta sparkles with thousands of lights every night from Thanksgiving to New Year's Eve.
 The holiday display called “Lights of Life” features more than a million lights spanning across the whole campus.
 These spectacular displays feature symbols of different cultures and religions: Christmas trees, nativity scenes, a menorah, as well as stationary and animated light displays.
-You can's miss a 20-m (65-ft) tall Santa, the biggest such display in the Southeast United States.
+You can's miss a 20-m (65-ft) tall Santa, the biggest such display in the Southeast.